 This means that, in a linguistically mature society, we should expect that the terms we introduce to help us kick off new ways of thinking will require periodic replacement, like tyres.
 In our moment, special-needs student would appear about due for a swap-out.
 Meanwhile, the term innovation has been fashionable for just long enough among corporate and political types that it has taken on their hucksterish associations.
 Invention, for their purposes, would be better, although by about 2035 we can assume that this word too will sound, from the mouths of that era’s managers and mayors, equally fulsome.

 Reality persists.
-It’s language we have control over – at least, for a while.Make a donation
+It’s language we have control over – at least, for a while.Support Aeon: make a one-off donation